 In this article, we will examine what they glycocalyx is, recent research reveals about this microscopic structure, and how it may be the most overlooked, yet critical factor for good health.

 For decades, the organization of the glycocalyx and its interplay with the cellular state have remained enigmatic.
 This changed in recent years.
-Latest research has shown that the glycocalyx is an organelle of vital significance, actively involved in and functionally relevant for various cellular processes, that can be directly targeted in therapeutic contexts.
-This review gives a brief introduction into glycocalyx biology and describes the specific challenges glycocalyx research faces.
-Then, the traditional view of the role of the glycocalyx is discussed before several recent breakthroughs in glycocalyx research are surveyed.
-These results exemplify a currently unfolding bigger picture about the role of the glycocalyx as a fundamental cellular
+The latest research has shown that the glycocalyx is an organelle of vital significance, actively involved in and functionally relevant for various cellular processes, that can be directly targeted in therapeutic contexts.

 What is the Glycocalyx?